moleculerjs/moleculer-channels/README.md

         "default.options.topic": {
             context: true, // Unless not enabled it globally async handler(ctx/*, raw*/) {
-                // The `ctx` is regular Moleculer Context if (ctx.meta.loggedInUser) {
+                // The `ctx` is a regular Moleculer Context if (ctx.meta.loggedInUser) {
                     // The `ctx.params` contains the original payload of the message await ctx.call("some.action", ctx.params);